harshvardhanarora/swiftsimplified/_posts/2022-03-16-collection-types-in-swift.md

 ---
 title: Collection Types in Swift
-description:
+description: Explore Swift’s collection types—arrays, sets, and dictionaries—with practical examples on creation, access, modification, iteration, and set operations.
 date: 2022-03-16 00:00:00
 categories: [Swift Basics]
 tags: [swift, collection, array, set, dictionary]
 ---

 Swift has three primary collection types — Arrays, Sets and Dictionaries.
-They provide us with different ways to store similar type of data together.
-This article covers creating, accessing and modifying these collection type through examples in code.
+They provide us with different ways to store similar types of data together.
+This article covers creating, accessing and modifying these collection types through examples in code.
 As usual, the promise is minimum theory and maximum code.

 ---

 ### Arrays
-Ordered collection of values which are of same type.
+Ordered collection of values of the same type.

 #### Creating Arrays